vitejs/vite-plugin-react-pages/doc-site/pages/advanced-fs-routing$.md

 Normal filesystem routing mechanism assumes that one page must have a single entry file.
 But vite-pages doesn't force that rule! **Vite-pages let you create a page with runtime data that is composed of multiple files.** This is a very powerful feature of vite-pages's filesystem routing mechanism.

-You can declare a page with data from multiple files by register multiple data with same `pageId`.
-Page data with same pageId will be merged.
+With the `findPages` API, you can register multiple data with same `pageId`.
+Page data with same `pageId` will be merged.
 Checkout the type definition of `addPageData` above.

-For example, one of the page data you return from `findPages` is this:

 ### Example